How to add, remove, input fields with javascript

 let displayButton = document.querySelector("form button");

-Let's explain how i target the input field by using this syntax: plusElement.previousElementSibling.value.
+Let's explain how i target the input field by using this line of code: plusElement.previousElementSibling.value.

 With the previousElementSibling property we are targeting the element that is above the span element and that is the input element.
 If you don't remember the html code, check out the form again in the index file, and you will see that this is the case.